 Murder charge filed in carjacking that killed Uber Eats driver in Chicago

-A 33-year-old woman has been charged with murder in the death of an Uber Eats driver who was fatally struck during a carjacking on Chicago’s West Side.
+CHICAGO - A 33-year-old woman has been charged with murder in the death of an Uber Eats driver who was fatally struck during a carjacking earlier this week on Chicago’s West Side.

 What we know:

-Montoya Perry was arrested Monday afternoon in Maywood and charged with one felony count of murder in connection with another forcible felony and one felony count of vehicular hijacking, according Chicago police.
+Perry was arrested Monday afternoon in Maywood and has been charged with one felony count of first-degree murder and one felony count of vehicular hijacking, according to Chicago police.

 Montoya Perry | Chicago police